Install WordPress

 Step 7: Run the Install Script

 The next part of the process takes place in the browser.
-The location (URL) that you visit in the browser depends on your specific IP address and also includes the directory in /var/www/html that we extracted WordPress to or that you renamed if you followed Step 5.
+The location (URL) that you visit in the browser depends on your specific IP address and the name of the directory in /var/www/html that we extracted WordPress to or that you renamed if you followed Step 5.
 Thus, if my IP address is 11.111.111.11 and I renamed by directory to blog, then I need to visit the following URL:

 http://11.111.111.11/blog/wp-admin/install.php